The National Body

 Committee Member

-Wayne lives on the Gold Coast enjoying retirement after 30 years in the Fire Service.
-He loves being ‘out there’ having ridden his bicycle unassisted from the Gold Coast to Uluru and plans to complete the long east-west trip!
+Wayne lives on the Gold Coast and enjoys retirement after 30 years in the Fire Service.
+He loves being ‘out there’ having ridden his bicycle unassisted from the Gold Coast to Perth via Uluru.

-He believes contribution is the rent we pay for the space we occupy on earth, holding active positions with Volunteer Marine Rescue, DonateLife, Toastmasters and Queensland Eye Institute.
-Wayne is also the Consumer Advisor to the Queensland Tissue Bank Governance Committee.
-CWAA makes a huge difference to everybody involved, and connections naturally flourish.
-He joined CWAA’s Management Committee in July 2021.
+He believes contribution is the rent we pay for the space we occupy on earth, holding active positions with Volunteer Marine Rescue, DonateLife, Toastmasters, and Queensland Eye Institute.
+Wayne is also the Consumer Advisor to the Queensland Tissue Bank Governance Committee (Qld Dept Health).
+Wayne is a passionate advocate for Cycling Without Age and In May 2023, the Gold Coast chapter was presented with the Queensland’s Volunteer Impact Award, for services to the community.
+Cycling Without Age makes a huge difference everybody involved, and connections naturally flourish.
+He joined CWAA’s management committee in July 2021.

 Committee Member